-AVATR Makes Its Public Debut At Mall Of The Emirates
+AVATR Makes its Public Debut at Mall of the Emirates

-Two fully electric vehicles on display at Mall of the Emirates: AVATR 11 SUV & AVATR 12 Gran Coupe

-DUBAI, UNITED ARAB EMIRATES, December 13, 2024 /EINPresswire / -- Smart Mobility International announced that AVATR , the cutting-edge electric mobility brand, will be showcased publicly at Mall of the Emirates from December 12 to December 15, 2024.
+(MENAFNEditorial) Smart Mobility International announced that AVATR, the cutting-edge electric mobility brand, will be showcased publicly at Mall of the Emirates from December 12 to December 15, 2024.
 Located on the ground floor, this exciting event invites visitors to experience the future of intelligent, luxury mobility.

 On display are AVATR’s two flagship models: